Local Gaussian cross-spectrum analysis: Introduction

-An overview of the paper is as follows: \Cref{seq:lgch_definitions} defines the \textit{local Gaussian cross-spectrum} $\lgcsd{\!k\ell}{\LGp}{\omega}$, which immediately gives the related local Gaussian variants of the cospectrum, quadrature spectrum, amplitude spectrum and phase spectrum from \cref{eq:global_co_quadrature_amplitude_phase}.
-The asymptotic theory for the estimators are then presented (some technical details and proofs are postponed to the appendices).
+\textbf{An overview of the paper:} \Cref{seq:lgch_definitions} defines the \textit{local Gaussian cross-spectrum} $\lgcsd{\!k\ell}{\LGp}{\omega}$, which immediately gives the related local Gaussian variants of the cospectrum, quadrature spectrum, amplitude spectrum and phase spectrum from \cref{eq:global_co_quadrature_amplitude_phase}.
+The asymptotic theory for the estimators are then presented (some technical details and proofs are relegated to the appendices).
 The real and simulated examples in \cref{sec:lgch_examples} shows that estimates of $\lgcsd{\!k\ell}{\LGp}{\omega}$ can be used to detect and investigate nonlinear structures in non-Gaussian white noise, and in particular that $\lgcsd{\!k\ell}{\LGp}{\omega}$ can detect local periodic phenomena that goes undetected in an ordinary spectral analysis.
-Note that the scripts needed for the reproduction of these examples are contained in the \Rpackage \lgsdRpackage,\footnote{ Use \Rref{devtools:\!:install\_github("LAJordanger/localgaussSpec")} to install the package.
-See the documentation of the function \Rref{LG\_extract\_scripts} for further details.} where it in addition is possible to use an interactive solution to see how adjustments of the input parameters (used in the estimation algorithms) influence the estimates of~$\lgcsd{\!k\ell}{\LGp}{\omega}$.
-A discussion is given in \cref{sec:lgch_discussion}, and \cref{sec:lgch_conclusion} presents the~conclusion.
+Note that the scripts needed for the reproduction of these examples are contained in the \Rpackage \lgsdRpackage,\footnote{ Use \Rref{remotes:\!:install\_github("LAJordanger/localgaussSpec")} to install the package.
+See \cref{P2.app:The.scripts.in.lgsdRpackage} in the online Supplementary Material for further details.} where it in addition is possible to use an interactive solution to see how adjustments of the tuning parameters (used in the estimation algorithms) influence the estimates of~$\lgcsd{\!k\ell}{\LGp}{\omega}$.
+Some concluding remarks are then gathered in \cref{sec:lgch_conclusion}.